flemzord/plakar/subcommands/help/docs/plakar-backup.md

 command creates a new snapshot of
 *place*,
 or the current directory.
-Snapshots can be filtered to exclude specific files or directories based on patterns provided through options.
+Snapshots can be filtered to ignore specific files or directories based on patterns provided through options.

 *place*